Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 * It is comparatively simple to implement, reducing the risk of bugs in the CVM implementation (which may require a protocol update to correct).
 * Lisp is well suited for interactive usage at a REPL prompt.
 This facilitates rapid prototyping and development of Actors in a way that we believe is a significant advantage for decentralised application builders looking to test and prototype new ideas.

-Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front-ends that target the CVM.
+Developers using the Convex system are not required to use Convex Lisp: It is perfectly possible to create alternative language front-ends that target the CVM (e.g. by constructing trees of Ops directly)

 Convex Lisp draws inspiration from Common Lisp, Racket and Clojure.
 It is designed as primarily a functional language, with fully immutable data structures, as it is our belief that functional programming forms a strong foundation for building robust, secure systems.

 #### Environments

-A novel feature of the Convex Account model is that each account receives it's own programmatic environment where variables, data structures and code can be dynamically defined and updated.
+A novel feature of the Convex Account model is that each Account receives it's own programmable environment where variables, data structures and code can be dynamically defined and updated.
 Definitions held within different accounts cannot collide: they have isolated namespaces.

 * For User Accounts, this behaves like a small programmable sandbox completely under the control of the user.
 * For Actor Accounts, this can be used to store Actor code and state required for the operation of the Actor.
 The deployment of the Actor is in effect equivalent to creating the Actor Account and initialising the Actor's environment, with subsequent changes to the environment controlled by a set of exported functions that can be externally called.